nagarwa2/Jquery-XTimeAgo-Plugin/README.md

 This pluging also show the 'MM-DD-YY HH:MM:SS' date format string in html title tag.
 Hover over the html tag to see the effect.
 I had also added the toggle functionality, so that on click of html tag you can switch between timeago plugin modified string and 'MM-DD-YY HH:MM:SS' date format string.

 To acheive that you can use this plugin.
-Just create a HTML tag with class '.jq-timeago' displaying datetime string in toUTCString(),toLocaleString() etc format.
+Just create a HTML tag with css class 'jq-timeago' displaying datetime string in toUTCString(),toLocaleString() etc format.
 Call the jquery timeago plugin for that element to see the desired result.

 For reference take a look at index.html page.

+To use this plugin in your html page include the js file, attach 'jq-timeago' css class to html tag and call the timeago plugin.

 Screenshots: